SaZiKK/SaZiKK/README.md

 It's SaZiKK here!

-- 🏔️ I'm a sophomore majoring in Computer Science  at USTB (University of Science and Technology Beijing).
+- 🏔️ I'm a Junior majoring in Computer Science  at USTB (University of Science and Technology Beijing).
-- 🧑‍🎓 I'm planning to pursue a Ph.D. degree！
+- 🧑‍🎓 I'm planning to pursue a Ph.D. degree in the field of operating systems！
 - 🚀 I'm a OIer and ACMer.
 - 🔭 I’m currently working on my own UNIX-like kernel: chaos.
 - 🌱 I'm currently delving deep into operating systems, focusing on: